Understand the minimum down payment you need to make on a two-wheeler and plan your bike purchase better with Bajaj Markets.

+A down payment is a portion of the bike’s total cost that you need to pay upfront to the seller when buying a two-wheeler on loan.
+The loan covers the remaining amount.
 So, making the minimum down payment for a bike loan means a higher loan amount.
 A higher down payment leads to a lower loan amount.
 The upfront payment demonstrates your commitment to the purchase, and using your own funds reduces the lender’s risk.

 A down payment also directly impacts the EMIs and total cost of your loan.
 When you make a larger up-front payment, your loan amount becomes lower, and as a result, the EMI also reduces.
 While you can opt for a zero down payment bike loan, it is advisable to make a down payment to reduce your loan amount and the interest payable.

+Before proceeding with a loan application or finalising the purchase, it is important to consider the financial obligations involved, most notably the down payment.
 The exact minimum down payment for a bike loan can vary based on the lender’s policies, your credit profile, and the bike’s price, typically ranging from 10% to 30% of its value.

+Choosing a lender that allows minimum down payment for bike loans can significantly reduce your initial financial burden.
 Note that certain lenders finance 100% of the two-wheeler’s cost, which means they require zero down payment.
 The minimum down payment for a bike loan offered to you will also depend on your income level and the kind of bike you wish to purchase.

 Here are the factors that influence the lowest down payment for a bike you purchase with a two-wheeler loan:

-Loan Amount: You may have to make a higher down payment if you opt for a higher loan amount
+Loan Amount: You may have to make a higher down payment if you opt for a higher loan amount.

-Credit Score: If you have a higher credit score, the lender may be more inclined to allow you to pay a lower down payment
+Credit Score: If you have a higher credit score, the lender may be more inclined to allow you to pay a lower down payment.

-Interest Rate: A higher down payment may help you secure a lower rate since lenders perceive lower amounts as less risky
+Interest Rate: A higher down payment may help you secure a lower rate since lenders perceive lower amounts as less risky.

 Whether you choose to make a larger or a smaller down payment, it comes with its own benefits and limitations.
 Refer to the table below for more details: